-LAFCO's computer and telecommunications equipment consists of all electronic devices, software, and means of electronic communication including, but not limited to, the following equipment: personal computers and workstations, iPads; notebooks, laptops, and other mobile computers; mini and mainframe computers; computer hardware such as flash drives, disk drives and tape drives; peripheral equipment such as printers, modems, fax machines, video recorders, digital cameras, projectors and copiers; computer software applications and associated files and data, including software that enables access to external services, such as the Internet/Intranet; electronic mail (e-mail); telephones; cellular phones; pagers; and voicemail systems (equipment).
+OC LAFCO's computer and telecommunications equipment consists of all electronic devices, software, and means of electronic communication including, but not limited to, the following equipment: personal computers and workstations, iPads; notebooks, laptops, and other mobile computers; mini and mainframe computers; computer hardware such as flash drives, disk drives and tape drives; peripheral equipment such as printers, modems, fax machines, video recorders, digital cameras, projectors and copiers; computer software applications and associated files and data, including software that enables access to external services, such as the Internet/Intranet; electronic mail (e-mail); telephones; cellular phones; pagers; and voicemail systems (equipment).

-• Access to computer and telecommunications equipment, messages, and electronic date
+• Access to computer and telecommunications equipment, messages, and electronic data

-Access to LAFCO's computer and telecommunications equipment is within the sole and exclusive discretion of LAFCO.
-The Executive Officer can authorize access of LAFCO's computer and telecommunications equipment subject to the user's written agreement to comply with this policy.
-All messages sent and received, including personal messages, and all data and information stored on LAFCO's electronic-mail system, voicemail system, or computer systems are LAFCO property regardless of the content, including occasional person voicemail and e-mail.
-LAFCO reserves the right to access all of its computer and telecommunications equipment at any time, at its sole and exclusive discretion, without prior notice to the user.
+Access to OC LAFCO's computer and telecommunications equipment is within the sole and exclusive discretion of OC LAFCO.
+The Executive Officer can authorize access to OC LAFCO's computers and telecommunications equipment subject to the user's written agreement to comply with this policy.
+All messages sent and received, including personal messages, and all data and information stored on OC LAFCO's electronic-mail system, voicemail system, or computer systems are OC LAFCO property regardless of the content, including occasional personal voicemail and e-mail.
+OC LAFCO reserves the right to access all of its computers and telecommunications equipment at any time, at its sole and exclusive discretion, without prior notice to the user.

-LAFCO personnel have no right to privacy with respect to any messages or information created maintained on LAFCOs or computer and telecommunications equipment.
-LAFCO may, at its discretion, inspect all files or messages on its computer and telecommunications equipment at any time for any reason.
-LAFCO, at its sole and exclusive discretion also may monitor its computer and telecommunications equipment at any time, without prior notice to the user, in order to determine compliance with LAFCO policies, for purposes of legal proceedings, to investigate misconduct, to locate information, or for any other business purposes.
+OC LAFCO personnel have no right to privacy with respect to any messages or information created or maintained on OC LAFCO's computer and telecommunications equipment.
+OC LAFCO may, at its discretion, inspect all files or messages on its computers and telecommunications equipment at any time for any reason.
+OC LAFCO, at its sole and exclusive discretion also may monitor its computer and telecommunications equipment at any time, without prior notice to the user, in order to determine compliance with OC LAFCO policies, for purposes of legal proceedings, to investigate misconduct, to locate information, or for any other business purposes.

-LAFCO personnel should understand that any information kept or sent on LAFCO's computer and telecommunications equipment may be electronically recalled or recreated regardless of whether it may have been deleted or erased by a user.
-LAFCO assumes no liability for loss, damage, destruction, alteration, disclosure, or misuse of any personal data or communications transmitted over or stored in LAFCO's computer and telecommunications equipment.
-LAFCO accepts no responsibility or liability for the loss or non-delivery of any personal e-mail or voicemail communications or any personal data stored on any LAFCO property.
-LAFCO strongly discourages storage of any important or sensitive personal data, on any of LAFCO's computer and telecommunications equipment.
+OC LAFCO personnel should understand that any information kept or sent on OC LAFCO's computers and telecommunications equipment may be electronically recalled or recreated regardless of whether it may have been deleted or erased by a user.
+OC LAFCO assumes no liability for loss, damage, destruction, alteration, disclosure, or misuse of any personal data or communications transmitted over or stored in OC LAFCO's computer and telecommunications equipment.
+OC LAFCO accepts no responsibility or liability for the loss or non-delivery of any personal e-mail or voicemail communications or any personal data stored on any OC LAFCO property.
+OC LAFCO strongly discourages storage of any important or sensitive personal data on any of OC LAFCO's computers and telecommunications equipment.

-• Proper use of LAFCO's computer and telecommunication equipment
+• Proper use of OC LAFCO's computers and telecommunications equipment

-LAFCO's computer and telecommunications equipment are to be used by LAFCO personnel only for the purpose of conducting LAFCO business and LAFCO-approved activities, including communication with citizens, member agencies, contractors and LAFCO service providers; legal and factual research; and other similar activities, except as otherwise provided.
+OC LAFCO's computers and telecommunications equipment are to be used by OC LAFCO personnel only for the purpose of conducting OC LAFCO business and OC LAFCO-approved activities, including communication with citizens, member agencies, contractors and OC LAFCO service providers; legal and factual research; and other similar activities, except as otherwise provided.

-LAFCO personnel may use LAFCO's computer and telecommunications equipment for the following incidental personal uses as long as it does not interfere with the user's duties, does not conflict with the LAFCO's business, is at no cost to LAFCO and does not violate either this or any other LAFCO policy:
+OC LAFCO personnel may use OC LAFCO's computers and telecommunications equipment for the following incidental personal uses as long as it does not interfere with the user's duties, does not conflict with the OC LAFCO's business, is at no cost to OC LAFCO and does not violate either this or any other OC LAFCO policy: